 Payment is by cash, check or credit card made in advance.
 Places are only confirmed on receipt of payment.
-To pay, please call Mary on 707-544-8029.
+To pay, please use the online registration form found on each event’s page.
 Please do NOT send any credit card details via email.

 Check-in on arrival is required for ALL participants.
 Please ensure that you allow enough time to drive to PPI-Ati Ling, check-in and settle in before the retreat starts.
 At check-in you will receive your receipt for payment, be asked to read and sign a liability release form, get your job assignment and find out where you are staying.
-The registration/check-in office is the first building on the right as you enter the main camp area.
+The registration/check-in office is the Dining Hall — the second building on the left as you enter the main camp area.

 Rooms are clean, comfortable, and heated, with single and double beds.
-There are no bunkbeds.
+There are no bunk-beds.
 A small number of semi-private shared rooms are available on a first-come, first-served basis according to payment received.
 Screens are provided for some areas also.
 Toilets and showers are located down the corridor from the dorms.
-You need to provide your own bedding (ie sleeping bag and/or blankets, sheets if desired, and a pillow, as well as towels) or rent for $2/night.
+You need to provide your own bedding (ie sleeping bag and/or blankets, sheets if desired, and a pillow, as well as towels) or rent for $10 per event.
 Please note that temperatures at PPI can drop considerably at night, even in the summer.

 Private rooms in the main Tara (lama) house may be available, for single or double occupancy.
 Bathroom is shared and co-ed.
 You do not need to bring bedding or towels — everything is provided.
-Please check with the registrar if rooms are available — 707-544-8029.
+Please check with the registrar if rooms are available.